-- Pop the muffins in your hot oven and leave for 5 minutes then reduce the heat in your oven to 190C / 375 / Gas mark 5 and bake for a further 12 minutes.
+- Pop the muffins in your hot oven and bake for 5 minutes then reduce the heat in your oven to 190C/375F/Gas mark 5 and bake for a further 12 minutes.
 Check the muffins for doneness at this point.
 If a pick comes out of the centre clean then your muffins are baked through if not then give them a further minute or two.

 - Once baked through remove your muffins from the oven and allow them to rest in their pan for 5 minutes before transferring them to a wire rack to fully cool down.

 - Stored in an airtight container these muffins will last up to 5 days.
 They also freeze well for up to 3 months.